thebinarylife/AP-CompSci-A/README.md

 # AP-CompSci-A
-References for AP CompSci A Stornetta (I am a TA)
+References for AP CompSci A with Dr. Stornetta (Author of Blockchain Whitepage)